Sounds Easy Enough

 But once you move from principle to implementation, the edges start to show.
 If you were an early adopter who already transitioned toward regenerative practices before the incentives existed, you might receive less benefit than someone changing later.
 The metric rewards change within a defined window, not necessarily long-term consistency or early commitment.

-And once money is tied to the size of the improvement, incentives follow.
+And once money is tied to the size of the improvement, behaviour follows.
 If your payout depends on how much worse things would have been otherwise, there is a very real temptation to exaggerate that "otherwise."
 The bigger the claimed delta, the bigger the reward.
 This is not some theoretical edge case.
 Whenever financial gain is linked to self-declared baselines, some actors will push the limits, and some will cross them.
 The system then has to compensate for that.
 More verification, more rules, more controls.
 And each added safeguard increases complexity.

 Engineering Challenges